 Lenders will pay attention to the following points:

 • Time of residence in the UK.
-Preferably, it should be at least 2 years.
+It is desirable that it should be at least 2 years.

 • Work.
 Lenders are usually happy to give mortgages to people who work permanently in the UK.
 Of the documents you will need to provide pay slips for the last three months, form P60 from your employer (if employed), if not employed — tax returns (for the past and previous years).